danhphan/git-tutorial/2-working.md

 you will need to *set up a git editor* (instructions [here](https://help.github.com/articles/associating-text-editors-with-git/)) and type just `git commit`.
-Your configured default editor will open automatically, and you need to save and close the window when you finish typing your commit message.
+Your configured default editor will open automatically, and you need to save and close the window when you finish typing your commit message'.

 ### An aside on style